biglocalnews/warn-scraper/docs/job_center.md

 (i.e. historical data that has been added farther back in time than the year we previously researched and hard-coded).

 For missing `Notice Date` values, we should ask the data maintainers to fix these records at the source.
-If necessary, we should file public records requests for the layoff notice and correct the data on our end.
+If necessary, we should file a public records request for the layoff notice and correct the data on our end.

 ## Alternative scraping strategy